brucefan1983/CUDA-Programming/src/Timing.md

 ## Reduction (chapters 8-10 and 14)

-* Array length = 1.0e8.
+* Array length = 1.0e8 and each element has a value of 1.23.
-* Using single precision with both CPU and GPU.
+* The correct summation should be 123000000.
-* GPU = Tesla K40.
+* Using single precision with both CPU and GPU (Tesla K40).

 | computation & machine                         | time    |   result  |
 |:----------------------------------------------|:--------|:----------|